nareshribabu/To-Do-List-App/README.md

 # Features:
 - Create Categories for groups of similar tasks
-- Add Tasks inside the categories
+- Add Tasks inside the categories in alphabetical order
 - Tasks are displayed in ombre colors
 - Check off completed tasks
 - Delete tasks and/or categories
+- Search Functionality
+  - Can Search Tasks
+  - Can Search Categories
 - Save data to your device so your data is still available when you reload the app

 # Demo: